KnpLabs/KnpUserBundle/Resources/doc/controller_events.rst

 All controllers follow the same convention: they dispatch a ``SUCCESS`` event when the form is valid before saving the user, and a ``COMPLETED`` event when it is done.
-Thus, all ``SUCCESS`` events allow you to set a response if you don't want the default redirection. and all ``COMPLETED`` events give you access to the response before it is returned.
+Thus, all ``SUCCESS`` events allow you to set a response if you don't want the default redirection.
+And all ``COMPLETED`` events give you access to the response before it is returned.

 Controllers with a form also dispatch an ``INITIALIZE`` event after the entity is